Hakodate: Climate

-According to the Köppen climate classification, Hakodate's climate is humid continental (Dfb) of warm summer and winters with regular intense blizzards.
-With an alternate definition, using the -3 °C isotherm, Hakodate falls in the rare oceanic climate (Cfb) of the east coast of the continents due to the warm current of Tsushima.
+According to the Köppen climate classification, Hakodate's climate is Hot Summer humid continental (Dfa) of hot summers and winters with regular intense blizzards.
+With an alternate definition, using the -3 °C isotherm, Hakodate falls in the Humid Subtropical Climate (Cfa) commonly found on the east coast of the continents.
 The warmest month has an average temperature of 22.1 °C. And so the city is the limit of hot summer climates for a city on the immediate coast in Japan (Cfa/Dfa), although appearing in other interior regions of the province.
 Hakodate has snowy winters and warm, humid summers.
-Winters are cold for the latitude but milder than much of Hokkaido.
+Winters are cold for the latitude (the same as Northern California) but milder than much of Hokkaido.

 Hakodate features four distinct seasons.
 The city sees a substantial amount of snowfall during the course of the year, averaging roughly 380 cm of snow annually.
 Spring typically begins with some snowfall, but sees a gradual warming trend as the season progress.
 Summers are generally warm but not hot, with average high temperatures in the warmest month (August) hovering around 26 °C. Fall initially is warm but becomes increasingly colder as the season progress.
 It is not uncommon to see snowfall in the latter parts of the fall season.